 I am especially committed to helping the field of school psychology address its current shortage of practitioners and trainers/faculty.
 If you are currently looking for a vibrant and well-supported university to complete your graduate studies in school psychology, I hope you will consider MSU.
 MSU is tied for 8th in producing the highest number of current faculty (N=9) within the 70 APA-accredited school psychology/combined programs in the U.S. (Carlson, Thomson, Siroky, Yohannan, Darr, & Haggerty, 2016).
-About half of my doctoral advisee graduates go on to be trainers/faculty/researchers (e.g., Alfred University, Northern Illinois University, Ohio State University, Rutgers University, St. Jude Children’s Research Hospital, University of Hartford), while the other half go on to become leaders in the field (e.g., Nationwide Children’s Hospital, Okemos, MI Public School District, Psychology Consultation Specialists, Sheldon, TX Intermediate School District, University of Michigan Hospital and Clinics).
-Readiness for a range of opportunities at the point of graduation reflects the value our program places on high quality scientist-practitioner training in school psychology.
+About half of my doctoral advisee graduates go on to be trainers/faculty/researchers (e.g., UMass-Boston, Northern Illinois University, Ohio State University, Rutgers University, St. Jude Children’s Research Hospital, University of Hartford), while the other half go on to become leaders in the field (e.g., DeVos Children’s Hospital, Okemos, MI Public School District, Thriving Minds, Sheldon, TX Intermediate School District, University of Michigan Hospital and Clinics).
+Readiness for a range of opportunities at the point of graduation reflects the value our program places on high quality scientist-practitioner training in health service psychology, with a specialization in school psychology.

-Information about my educational background and training includes the following: My undergraduate studies (B.S. in Child Psychology) were completed at the University of Minnesota – Twin Cities in 1991.
+My educational background and training includes the following: My undergraduate degree (B.S. in Child Psychology) was completed at the University of Minnesota – Twin Cities in 1991.
 I completed a doctoral degree in School Psychology at the University of Wisconsin-Madison in School Psychology in 1997.
 My 2000-hour predoctoral internship was completed at the APA-accredited Primary Children’s Medical Center in Salt Lake City, UT.
-Prior to coming to MSU in 2000, I was a faculty member at Oklahoma State University in Stillwater, OK from 1997-2000.
+Prior to coming to MSU, I was a faculty member at Oklahoma State University in Stillwater, OK from 1997-2000.